SECTION 1. As used in this act, the following words shall have the following meanings:

 SECTION 2.
-With respect to each qualifying parcel of real property classified as Class one, residential, there shall be an exemption from the property tax equal to the total amount of tax that would otherwise be assessed without this exemption less the sum of: (i) 10 per cent of income, or such other percentage of income as determined under section 4 of this act; (ii) the circuit breaker income tax credit under subsection (k) of section 6 of chapter 62 the applicant received for the year prior to the year for which application is being filed; and (iii) any other statutory exemptions received in the year for which the application is being filed.
+With respect to each qualifying parcel of real property classified as class one, residential in the town of Westford, there shall be an exemption from the property tax equal to the total amount of tax that would otherwise be assessed without this exemption less the sum of: (i) 10 per cent of income, or such other percentage of income as determined under section 4 of this act; (ii) the circuit breaker income tax credit under subsection (k) of section 6 of chapter 62 the applicant received for the year prior to the year for which application is being filed; and (iii) any other statutory exemptions received in the year for which the application is being filed.
 In no event shall property taxes be reduced by more than 50 per cent by this exemption.

 SECTION 3.
 The board of assessors may deny an application for an exemption pursuant to section 2 of this act if they find the applicant has more than 200 per cent in assets allowed under clause forty-first D of section 5 of chapter 59 that place them outside of the intended recipients of the senior exemption created by this act.
 Real property shall qualify for the exemption under section 2 if all of the following criteria are met: